HandsOnDataViz/book/docs/HandsOnDataViz.md

 #### Learn more

-To solve problems, see [Fix Common Code Errors](fix-code.html) section of the appendix.
+To solve problems, see [Fix Common Mistakes](fix.html) section of the appendix.

 Leaflet Maps with Socrata API Open Data
 ---------------------------------------